dpt/MotionMasks/README.md

 Rendering
 ---------

-...
+This is just like a regular bitmap plot except that each row decodes a sequence of commands.
+The commands specify whether to plot, or blend between the corresponding two source image pixels and plot the result.

+Two source images are available concurrently.
+The copy command can select either, the blend commands implicitly use both.

+Other commands exist, such as one which selects the respective source images for copies and blends.

 Bitmaps & Screens
 -----------------

-The Motion Mask code provides its own abstractions for bitmaps, screens and pixel formats:
+The Motion Mask code provides its own abstractions for bitmaps, screens and pixel formats, rather than operating on OS-specific types:

 * `bitmap_t`
 * `screen_t`